Capturing NMoQ's legacy: The anniversary book

 ABOUT THE BOOK

-Randa Takieddine, Director of Publishing at the National Museum of Qatar and a key person involved in the project, shares her insights into the content and distinct design elements of the book.
+Randa Takieddine, Director of Publishing at Qatar Museums and a key person involved in the project, shares her insights into the content and distinct design elements of the book.

 Can you elaborate on the significance of the design?